I-485 and U.S. 74 Express Lanes Network

 Q: How can I access the express lanes?

-A: Drivers will be able to access the express lanes using access points and direct connectors.
+A: Drivers will be able to access the express lanes using multiple access points and direct connectors.
 Access points are locations where vehicles can enter and exit the express lanes through openings in the separation between the general purpose lanes and express lanes.
 They will be designed to allow adequate time for vehicles to safely maneuver in and out of the express lanes.
 Direct connectors are exit and entrance ramps directly connecting express lanes and cross streets.

 Q: Do I have to use express lanes?